Skip to content

 { "ok": true, "message": "stringd shutting down" }

 No auth required.
-Clients are responsible for deciding whether shutdown is appropriate (stringd is typically user-scoped, but a hostile client on loopback can call this).
+Clients are responsible for deciding whether shutdown is appropriate (stringd is typically agent-scoped, but a hostile client on loopback can call this).

 A conforming v0.1 client SHOULD: